Clothing and Equipment

 Do not bring thongs and we don’t recommend Crocs as they have no grip and are too slippery.
 Do not bring joggers as when they are wet they become very heavy and you need dry shoes at night to avoid foot problems.

 We strongly recommend that you use two trekking poles.
 These not only take some pressure off your leg joints on the uphills and downhills but also provide stability for your feet on rough ground – and it is all rough!

 If you choose to carry your own gear your backpack should have a capacity of 75 – 80 litres.
 The ‘dry weight’ (ie less water) should not exceed 12 kg (if it weighs more than this you are carrying too much).
-Avoid carrying extraneous items – stick to the lists at Appendices 1 to 3.
+Avoid carrying extraneous items – stick to recommendations in the checklists provided.

 Our group carriers carry our group camping equipment, trekkers tents, food for our main meals, group first aid kits, ropes, machetes, shovels, emergency equipment and radios.
 They erect and dismantle our tents each day.

 If you engage a Personal Carrier you need only bring your daypack 30-49L.
 It should weigh no more than 4-6kg, including water (1 litre water = 1kg).
 We will provide your carrier’s pack.